instamint/zzz-deprecated-docs/docs/source/index.rst

-Welcome to Lumache's documentation!
+Instamint
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**Instamint** is a B2B API for minting and managing NFTS.
+It is for NFTs what Strip is for payments.

 It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.